dwalker39/DWNavMenu/README.md

                                                        }], nil];
 ```

-If you wanted to push the last NavMenu onto another NavMenu's navigation stack, you would do it like so:
+If you wanted to push the last DWNavMenu onto another DWNavMenu's navigation stack, you would do it like so:
 ```objective-c
         self.mainMenu = /* An already created DWNavMenu */